ArchitectSystematicTechnology/HyperNetVPNServer/float/docs/quickstart.md

 details on the configuration file syntax and what the various options mean.

-This directory is also your Ansible top-level directory, so it is possible to add host_vars, group_vars, etc. as you see fit.
-We are not going to need those features in this example.

 ## Step 3: Customize the environment

 We want to tell *float* to run an instance of our simple HTTP service